mendix/mlkit-example-app/README.md

 ## Where to go next

 Sky is the limit!
 Once you master how to use MLKit, you may want to create your own models (Refer to the [Training your own model](#training-your-own-model) section for examples), go to the [ONNX Model Zoo](https://github.com/onnx/models) or take a look at [Hugging Face](https://huggingface.co/) and how they, like us, use [ONNX](https://huggingface.co/docs/transformers/serialization) for fast deploying your models into production.

+## Known Issues

+If you are having errors launching the app.
+Update MendixSSO and CommunityCommons packages from marketplace